MicrosoftDocs/PowerShell-Docs/dsc/add-parameters-to-a-configuration.md

 ## Advanced parameters in Configurations

-In addition to a `-ComputerName` paramter, we can add parameters for the service name and state.
+In addition to a `-ComputerName` parameter, we can add parameters for the service name and state.
 The following example adds a parameter block with a `-ServiceName` parameter and uses it to dynamically define the **Service** resource block.
 It also adds a `-State` parameter to dynamically define the **State** in the **Service** resource block.

 ```powershell
 Configuration TestConfig